 Save the Ibis

-Habitat degradation due to agricultural practices such as shifting agriculture, small-holder farming, agro-industry farming, livestock farming and ranching etc. are also contributing significantly towards this situation.
+Habitat degradation due to agricultural practices such as shifting agriculture, small-holder farming, agro-industry farming, livestock farming and ranching are also contributing significantly towards this situation.

-Human activities such as urbanization, industrialization, usage of toxic pesticides and herbicides, mining, recreational activities are forcing many of these species to shift their long-adapted habitats as they look to new places for food and propagation.
-Further threats come from invasive non-native or problematic native species and various pests and pathogens.
+Human activities such as urbanization, industrialization, usage of toxic pesticides and herbicides, mining, and recreational activities are forcing many of these species to shift their long-adapted habitats as they look to new places for food and propagation.
+Further threats come from invasive or problematic native species and various pests and pathogens.

 WSO's Activities and Initiatives